 The organization protects the confidentiality of information about clients and assumes a protective role regarding the disclosure of confidential information.

+Interpretation: All confidentiality policies and procedures apply to the use of artificial intelligence (AI) when organizations are using those technologies.

-Related Standards: PRG 2.01, RPM 1, RPM 5, TS 2.01
+Related Standards: PRG 2.01, RPM 1, RPM 5, TS 2.01, RPM 8.03, RPM 4.04

 Administrative and Service Environment (ASE)